devhausleipzigacademy/ccl-lessons/intro/software-development.md

 ## Programming Language

-A programming language is a language made up by an individual for the purpose of writing instructions for a computer to execute in a human-readable manner.
+A programming language is a language designed for the purpose of writing instructions for a computer in a human-readable manner.

-Because these instructions have to be very precise in order for a program to work properly, the grammar and syntactic rules of a programming language are much stricter and narrower than in a natural language like german or english.
+In constrast to a natural language there is very little room for ambiguities and errors.
+Any single instruction that is slightly misinterpreted by a computer could potentially break the whole program.
+This is why the grammar and syntactic rules of a programming language are much stricter and narrower than in a natural language like german or english.

-This is necessary to prevent ambiguities and also to simplify the implementation of a compiler.
+This narrowness also simplifies the implementation of a compiler or other tools which understand or transform source code written in the programming language.

 [Examples: Learn X in Y Minutes](https://learnxinyminutes.com/)

 ## Compilation

-The process of converting source code written in a programming language into another language called the compilation target.
-The compilation target is often a machine language that can be directly fed to a CPU, but can also just be another programming language.
+The process of converting source code written in a programming language into another language.
+The programm doing this translation is called a compiler.

+The compilation target is often a machine language that can be directly fed to a CPU, but can also be some other programming language.

 ## Repository